Have a question? Email us at clear@uconn.edu and mention the Elevation Viewer.

 Swipe Tool

 The swipe tool is a nifty way to compare layers in a map.
-To activate it, click the swipe icon in the lower left corner of the viewer Swipe tool.
+To activate it, click the swipe icon in the lower left corner of the viewer .
 A menu opens as well as a slider.
 By default, the swipe will peel away the top layer that is on and show the one below it but you can adjust this in the menu.
 First, be sure the desired layers are checked on in the layer list.
 Next, use the swipe dialogue to choose the top layer to swipe, or peel away.
 Cool!